Skip to main content

 There is a 50 percent probability the wood used to make the canoe dates between 1640 to 1680 A.D., a 37.2 percent probability it dates between 1760 to 1818 A.D., and an 8.6 percent probability that it dates to 1930 A.D. or later.

 It is important to note that this gives us the probability of when the log used to make the canoe died or was cut down.
-The canoe has some interesting features, like the presence of paint and wire nails, that indicate it may have been made in the 19th or 20th century, so this adds to the mystery.
+The relic has some interesting features, like the presence of paint and wire nails, that indicate it may have been made in the 19th or 20th century, so this adds to the mystery.

 Some possible explanations:

-1) The canoe was made in the 19th or 20th century, but from an old log.
+1. The canoe was made in the 19th or 20th century but from an old log.

-3) Even though the probability is lower, the canoe could have been built recently during the 20th century.
+3. Even though the probability is lower, the canoe could have been built recently during the 20th century.

 The dugout can be viewed in your own home via 3D imaging provided by the University of South Florida